CompNet/Renard/paper.md

 2. The pipeline can easily incorporate new advances in NLP, by simply implementing a new step when necessary.
 3. One can study the impact of the performance of each step on the quality of the extracted networks.

-We intend for Renard to be used by digital humanity researchers as well as NLP researchers and practitioners.
+We intend for Renard to be used by digital humanities researchers as well as NLP researchers and practitioners.
 The former category of users can use Renard to quickly extract character networks for literary analysis.
 Meanwhile, the latter can use Renard to easily represent textual content using networks, which can be used as inputs for downstream NLP tasks (classification, recommendation...).

 # Design and Main Features